vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

   previous incidents.

-* My urge for anal spasms was much lower and the painfulness of voluntary full anal sphincter contractions was lower.
+* My urge for anal spasms was much lower and the painfulness of voluntary full anal sphincter contractions was lower; however, on 2024-10-20, it did somewhat match the level it had been at in the 2024-09 incident around 2024-09-24 (about two days after the peak).

 ## Theories